cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

         Single single = 1;
         Multi multi = 2;
     }

-    message Single {
+    // Single is the mode info for a single signer message Single {
         SignMode mode = 1;
+        // locale may be used in the future with TEXTUAL signing modes string locale = 2;
     }

-    message Multi {
+    // Multi is the mode info for a multisig public key message Multi {
-        CompactBitArray bitarray = 1;
+        // bitarray specifies which keys within the multisig are signing CompactBitArray bitarray = 1;
+        // mode_infos is the corresponding modes of the signers of the multisig
-        repeated ModeInfo mode_infos = 2;
+        // which could include nested multisig public keys repeated ModeInfo mode_infos = 2;
     }
 }